OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/external_code_implicit_comp.rst

 ExternalCodeImplicitComp Example
 ---------------------------------------

-Here is a simple example of the use of a `ExternalCodeImplicitComp` Component.
-The external code is a Python script that evaluates the output and residual for the implicit relationship between the area ratio and mach number in an isentropic flow.
+Here is a simple example of the use of an `ExternalCodeImplicitComp` Component.
+The external code in the example is a Python script that evaluates the output and residual for the implicit relationship between the area ratio and mach number in an isentropic flow.

 .. embed-code::
     openmdao.components.tests.extcode_mach